 Every product or service delivers value.
 The key to an effective message is to find that value and present it to your customers in a way that shows your contribution.
 An email that explains the benefits you bring in goes a lot further – from a CLV perspective – than another promotional email.

 Another means to be taken up is educational content.
-This type of messages is based on the personalized sharing of knowledge.
+This type of message is based on the personalized sharing of knowledge.
 The key here is personalized.
 This is the moment when you need to get rid of sales pitches, look into specific customer needs, and suggest ways to solve their problems using your service/product.

 3. Offer High-End Customer Service